covid19datahub/COVID19/README.md

 ## Contribute

 If you find some issues with the data, please [report a bug](https://github.com/covid19datahub/COVID19/issues).
-Suggestions about where to find data that we do not currently provide are also very [welcome](https://github.com/covid19datahub/COVID19/issues/179)!
-Help our project grow: star the repo!

 ## Academic publications

-See the [publications](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=1585537563493742217) that use COVID-19 Data Hub.
+The first version of the project is described in *"COVID-19 Data Hub"*, [Journal of Open Source Software, 2020](https://doi.org/10.21105/joss.02376).
+The implementation details and the latest version of the data are described in *"A worldwide epidemiological database for COVID-19 at fine-grained spatial resolution"*, [Scientific Data, Nature, 2022](https://doi.org/10.1038/s41597-022-01245-1).
+You can browse the publications that use COVID-19 Data Hub [here](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=1585537563493742217) and [here](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=3406901022968697451).
+Please [cite](/authors.html) our paper(s) when using COVID-19 Data Hub.

 ## Terms of use